FibroGen Inc. (FGEN): Skating on Thin Ice? We Know the Answer

 Insider Trading

-Yu K Peony, the Chief Medical Officer of FibroGen Inc., sale 3,350 shares at $41.61 during a trade that took place back on Dec 16, which means that Yu K Peony is holding 192,292 shares at $139,394 based on the most recent closing price.
+Kurkijarvi Kalevi, the Director of FibroGen Inc., sale 6,001 shares at $40.40 during a trade that took place back on Dec 28, which means that Kurkijarvi Kalevi is holding 33,100 shares at $242,455 based on the most recent closing price.

 Stock Fundamentals for FGEN